 - Large pot to (boil water and borax)

-- Cotton balls *Optional (If your making a rainbow)
+- Cotton balls *Optional (If you’re making a rainbow)

 - Form your shapes and designs with the pipe cleaners

-- The rainbow was made made by laying the colors in order (red, orange, yellow, green, blue, purple) and twisting them so the red pipe cleaner on top is attached the highest, the orange second highest and so on.
+- The rainbow was made by laying the colors in order (red, orange, yellow, green, blue, purple) and twisting them so the red pipe cleaner on top is attached the highest, the orange second-highest and so on.
 You just have to play with it to get the shape you want.

 - The Shamrocks were made by twisting around my fingers (I will add a post with a link here, with directions)

-- Tie thread to two side of pipe cleaner designs.
+- Tie the thread to the side of pipe cleaner designs.
 See Photos.

-- I don’t have exact measurements, with the water and borax .
-I read online a chemist said, the way to get the biggest crystals is to heat your water then carefully add in borax until it stops dissolving and don’t overdue it, because you don’t want cloudy water, I read it will produce cloudy crystals.
+- I don’t have exact measurements, with the water and borax.
+I read online a chemist said, the way to get the biggest crystals is to heat your water then carefully add in borax until it stops dissolving and don’t overdo it, because you don’t want cloudy water, I read it will produce cloudy crystals.

 - Please Note – Although Borax is a natural product it should not be inhaled or consumed.
 Be careful and follow the precautions on the box.